-Associate of Arts and Sciences Degree
+Associate of Arts & Sciences Degree

 This program is design to prepare you to compete your bachelor’s degree in more that 200 majors and programs.
 The AAS degree requests you to complete 60 credits, and typically fulfills the first two years of general education requirements for a regionally accredited bachelor’s degree program.
 With a variety of general studies courses available, students can take classes that match their interests and career goals.